Debunking myths about Ruby

-We've been reading and hearing a lot of criticism to Ruby and Ruby on Rails since we begun working with them back in 2010.
-In this post we will try and debunk four widespread myths about Ruby.
+We’ve been reading and hearing a lot of criticism of Ruby and Ruby on Rails since we began working with them back in 2010.
+In this post, we will try and debunk four widespread myths about Ruby.

 A bit of context